 10.3 Separate storage space shall be provided for storing packaging material, machinery, equipment, acid, caustic soda, urea, etc.

-10.4 Packaging materials must be stored in their original packing and should be issued on “First in First out” basis.
+10.4 Packaging materials must be stored in their original packing and should be issued on ‘First in First out’ basis.

 10.5 Glass bottles shall be stored appropriately to prevent dust contamination.